Last Updated on: 29th May 2023, 08:27 am

 Injuries And Trauma

-Injuries and trauma are common and are usually the result of a bite wound from another parrot in the same cage, particularly during the breeding seasons.
-Parrots also fight because of jealousy, tiredness, poor cage conditions, and not enough space.
+Injuries are usually due to a bite wound from another parrot in the same cage, especially during the breeding season.
+Parrots also fight due to jealousy, tiredness, resources, and territoriality.

 Abnormal Beak Growth and Development

 Genetic deformities and incubation abnormalities can sometimes affect the shape of the beak.